delta-one/dell-xps-15-9570-debian-linux/README.md

 ### Power Management
 Dell removed the S3 sleep-state with BIOS 1.3.0.
 If you want to use S3, you need to stay on BIOS 1.2.2.

-### Suspend
 Suspend works out of the box.
 Unfortunately there is no indicator, if the computer is in suspend-mode.

 ### Video card
-The integrated Intel-card works out of the box - a bit trickier was the installation of [bumblebee](https://wiki.debian.org/Bumblebee) for the discrete NVIDIA-card.
+The integrated Intel-card works out of the box - a bit trickier was the installation of [bumblebee](https://wiki.debian.org/Bumblebee) for the discrete NVIDIA card.
 I managed to get it working with the proprietary NVIDIA-driver and there are probably several different ways to get it working, but the following worked for me:

 * Install `bumblebee-nvidia` for the proprietary NVIDIA-driver as well as the proprietary NVIDIA-driver.
 * Deinstall `xserver-xorg-video-nouveau`.